 It’s not about just paying for your purchases, it’s about paying for those purchases with cash or your debit card because you have the money today.
-It’s about asking yourself a question, before you make the purchase.
+It’s about asking yourself a question before you make the purchase.
 “Do I have the money to pay for this today?”
 If you don’t have the money then you shouldn’t make the purchase.

 Sound easy?
-Not always, in some cases it’s easier said than done.
+Not always, in some cases, it’s easier said than done.

 The perspective behind Pay Today is about establishing a positive behavior and a way of changing your existing behavior in the moment.

-The Pay Today scenario is not likely to be used for buying situations like food, gas or maybe cloths for the kids – the things you really need.
+The Pay Today scenario is not likely to be used for buying situations like food, gas or maybe clothes for the kids – the things you really need.
 It’s more relevant for those purchases that are more expendable, like a new pair of jeans or jacket – even though the ones you currently have will do just fine.
 Or maybe it’s that new power tool, the one on sale for a limited time at the local hardware store.

 In situations where disposable income is at play, the question to always ask is “can I pay for it today?”
-This simple question, or “trigger” will allow you to stop and revaluate your own behavior and why you’re really purchasing that item.
+This simple question, or “trigger” will allow you to stop and evaluate your own behavior and why you’re really purchasing that item.

 - Why Debt Consolidation is a Bunch of Crap